Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

 ### Options

-##### Display the Compendium Rules as
+#### Display the Compendium Rules as

 This allows the players to choose whether the Help button will display the *Compendium* information as either a PDF or as HTML.
 The choice is completely up to the players as the information displayed is the same in either format.

 Tips:
   - When HTML is chosen, the display will highlight the particular text on the page that is relevant to the step chosen.

-##### Show Tooltips
+#### Show Tooltips

 Tooltips appear as white text on a black background when the mouse hovers over certain screen elements.
 They can be useful when first using the GameTracker, and can be turned off here when no longer needed.

-##### Sequence Options
+#### Sequence Options

 The *Alternate Setup* option changes the sequence of steps in the intial Setup Phase of a new game.
 The regular setup sequence tends to require many reshufflings of the players' decks as well as the encounter decks.
 The alternate sequence was designed to minimimize that annoyance.

-The *Show End/Start of phases as steps* option will cause the a step to displayed whenever one phase is ending and a new one is starting.
-THis does not affect the game play in any way.
+The *Show End/Start of phases as steps* option will cause display an extra step whenever one phase is ending and a new one is starting.
+This does not affect the game play in any way.

+The *Save extended history* option determines how many previous steps are recorded in a save code (see [*Load/Save*](#loadsave-tab)).
+By default this is off, which means that the save code will contain information about the current and previous rounds only.
+If this option is selected then the save code will contain all currently available previous steps (potentially right back to the initial set up step).

 Tips:
   - Changing the option *Alternate Setup* option has no effect once a game has started.
-It is only applied when the New Game side tab is used.
+It is only applied when the [*New Game*](#getting-started-new-game-tab) side tab is used.
-  - Using the *Show End/Start of phases as steps* option to show the changes in phases can be handy reminder to activate/deactive abilities, remove cards that only apply to the current phase, or to perform other tasks as various scenarios require.
+  - Using the *Show End/Start of phases as steps* option to show the changes in phases can be a handy reminder to activate/deactive abilities, remove cards that only apply to the current phase, or to perform other tasks as various scenarios require.
+  - Using the *Save extended history* can produce extremely long save codes that may exceed the abililty of certain systems to handle.
+It is recommended to leave this option unselected.

 ### Version